This is the kind of bread that makes a sandwich exceptional.

 The tangy buttermilk flavor is balanced perfectly by the soft mild oats and earthy sweetness of the honey.

 Because your buttermilk will undoubtedly be a different consistency than mine, I am including a range of measurements.
-Please start slowly with 75% of the buttermilk, then if needed, add in more buttermilk a little at a time until all the dry ingredients are moistened sufficiently.
+Start slowly with 75% of the buttermilk, then if needed add in more a little at a time until all the dry ingredients are moistened sufficiently.

 Two Loaves of Buttermilk Sourdough Are Better Than One